-Sexual harassment refers to unwelcome sexual advances, requests for sexual favors, or other personally offensive verbal, visual, or physical conduct of a sexual nature made by someone under any of the following conditions:

-- 1. Submission to the conduct is made, either explicitly or implicitly, a term or condition of an individual's education or employment; - 2.
-Submission to, or rejection of, such conduct by an individual is used as the basis for academic or employment decisions affecting that individual; and/or - Such conduct has the purpose or effect of substantially interfering with an individual's academic or work performance or creates an intimidating, hostile, or offensive academic or work environment.
+- 1. Of a sexual nature, including, but not limited to: - a.
+Sexual advances; - b.
+Requests for sexual favors; - c.
+Sexual violence; or - d.
+Other personally offensive verbal, visual, or physical conduct of a sexual nature; - 2.
+Unwelcome; and - 3. denies or limits a student's or employee's ability to participate in or benefit from any of the District's educational programs or activities or employment environment through any or all of the following methods: - a.
+Submission to the conduct is made, either explicitly or implicitly, a term or condition of an individual's education or employment; - Submission to, or rejection of, such conduct by an individual is used as the basis for academic or employment decisions affecting that individual; and/or - c.
+Such conduct has the purpose or effect of substantially interfering with an individual's academic or work performance or creates an intimidating, hostile, or offensive academic environment.